pygame/pygame/docs/reST/tut/newbieguide.rst

 Pygame_ is a python wrapper for SDL_, written by Pete Shinners.
-What this means is that, using pygame, you can write games or other multimedia applications in Python that will run unaltered on any of SDL's supported platforms (Windows, Unix, Mac, beOS and others).
+What this means is that, using pygame, you can write games or other multimedia applications in Python that will run unaltered on any of SDL's supported platforms (Windows, Unix, Mac, BeOS and others).

 Pygame may be easy to learn, but the world of graphics programming can be pretty confusing to the newcomer.
-I wrote this to try to distill the practical knowledge I've gained over the past year or so of working with pygame, and it's predecessor, pySDL.
-I've tried to rank these suggestions in order of importance, but how relevent any particular hint is will depend on your own background and the details of your project.
+I wrote this to try to distill the practical knowledge I've gained over the past year or so of working with pygame, and it's predecessor, PySDL.
+I've tried to rank these suggestions in order of importance, but how relevant any particular hint is will depend on your own background and the details of your project.